So you want to get out on the water?

 We have a variety of resources for you:

-Boat Launch Map: Go here if you want to see a map of boat launches across the state.
-You can zoom in on any part of the state and see the boat launches in that area.
-Then you can click on the icons on the map for more information on individual boat launches.
-The map shows boat ramps as well as boat launches for hand carried boats.
+Boat Launch Map: Go here if you want to see a map of boat launches and water trails across the state and the Narragansett Bay Watershed.
 Note: If you are on dial-up connection, the new map system may be too slow to be useable.
-The old map system should work better for you but note that the old system does not include most of the sites in Massachusetts.
+The old map system should work better for you but note that the old system does not include most of the sites in Massachusetts and does not include the water trails..

 Boat Launch Search: Go here if you are looking for a particular type of boat launch or looking for boat launches on a particular type of water body.
 For example, you can use this system to find just the salt water boat ramps in a particular town or county.